 THE MOST BEAUTIFUL SPRING IN ART: THE FLOWERING ORCHARDS

-Between late March and early May of 1888, Vincent van Gogh created some 15 paintings (with 8 in existence today) of apricot, peach, pear, plum, and other types of orchards just outside Arles in the South of France.
-In letters to his brother Theo, sister Wilhelmina, and artist Emile Bernard, Vincent provides us with a record of his progress.
+Between late March and late April of 1888, Vincent van Gogh created some 15 paintings (with 8 in existence today) of apricot, peach, pear, plum, and other types of orchards just outside Arles in the South of France.
+In letters to his brother Theo, and sister Wilhelmina, Vincent provides us with a record of his progress.

 So enjoy your walk with Vincent into spring, through a gallery of his visions and his words.